+Our Archeo revenues decreased 17% from \$859,000 for the three months ended September 30, 2014 to \$717,000 in the same period for 2015 and decreased 46% from \$4.6 million for the nine months ended September 30, 2014 to \$2.5 million for the same period in 2015.
+These decreases were primarily due to lower revenues from cost-per-actions from resellers related to our local search and directory web sites.

-Our Archeo revenues increased 50% from \$5.0 million for the three months ended March 31, 2014 to \$7.5 million in the same period in 2015 due primarily to increased domain name sales.
-In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
-Subsequent to this sale, we do not anticipate generating significant revenue from domain name sales.
-We anticipate the divesture will be classified as discontinued operations for the quarter ending June 30, 2015.
+In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of our domain portfolio.
+The operating results of this disposition are shown as discontinued operations in the condensed consolidated statement of operations.
+Subsequent to this sale, we do not anticipate generating significant revenue from domain sales or pay-per-click listings presented on our web sites.